Coinbase Premium Index

 2024–present — the post-spot-ETF era.
 US institutional flow now creates ETF shares at NAV.
 The authorised participants source the underlying through Coinbase Prime OTC desks, which clear at the daily benchmark fixing rather than the lit Coinbase orderbook the premium measures.
 The signal still works — an ETF issuance day with strong inflows still drags the premium positive — but at lower amplitude, and with the understanding that the institutional flow doing the work is the part that doesn't route through APs.
 Independent market-structure analysis documents the corresponding shift in benchmark-fixing concentration and the rise of US-exchange depth share to roughly 45% post-launch.

-contrarian-skewed in the post-spot-ETF era.
-A multi-week mean above +0.10% still has the same directional flavour it did pre-2024
+the post-spot-ETF era.
+A multi-week mean above +0.10% still has the same directional flavour it did pre-2024, but the

-For a researcher.
-The percent series, the seven- and thirty-day means, and the dollar-gap counterpart in the tooltip are the inputs.
+If you are working the data, the percent series, the seven- and thirty-day means, and the dollar-gap counterpart in the tooltip are the inputs.
 The seven-day mean is the regime classifier specifically because raw daily readings catch venue outages; the thirty-day baseline lets you separate fortnight-scale moves from cycle-scale ones.
-The methodology page lists every reconstruction choice.
+Cross-reference exchange reserves to see the custody redirection the spread now misses, and treat any reading across the November 2023 boundary as belonging to a different basis.

 Frequently asked